-The MA International Relations draws on more than 20 years' experience of teaching, practice and research in this area at Regent's University London.
+The MA International Relations draws on more than 25 years' experience of teaching, practice and research in this area at Regent's University London.
 There is a wide range of expertise among a very international team of academics, together with practical experience and a comprehensive network of contacts with overseas universities, governments, international organisations and INGOs.

-The International Relations, Politics and Law team is particularly active in expanding students' horizons through extra-curricular activities.
-These include a regular series, the Speakers' Seminar, as well as the screening of a wide range of documentaries from around the world.
-The long-running Speakers Seminar series hosts up to eight speakers and panel discussions a year addressing some of the most pertinent international political and social issues of the day.
+The International Relations team is particularly active in expanding students' horizons through extra-curricular activities including guest speakers for panel discussions, which address some of the most pertinent international political and social issues of the day.